LaunchCodeEducation/intro-to-programming-csharp/src/chapters/errors-and-debugging/diagnosing-error-messages.rst

      main.cs(2,35): error CS0165: Use of unassigned local variable `name'

 When you look at this code in the replit code editor, all the syntax highlighting is sound.
-Once we hit run, we ger a new error code.
+Once we hit run, we get a new error code.
 This error message is very useful.
 It tells us that in line 2, we are trying to call a variable that is empty.
 Nothing has been assigned to it, we never initialized it.